younggns/subjective-ground/README.md

 # subjective-ground
-Towards Explaining Subjective Ground of Individuals on Social Media
+Towards Explaining Subjective Ground of Individuals on Social Media.